-The types of deposits and investments and their level of risk exposure as of September 30, 2019 were typical of these items during the fiscal year then ended.
-As of September 30, 2019, the District's investment in the US Bank Commercial Paper was rated A-1+ by Standard & Poor's.
+The types of deposits and investments and their level of risk exposure as of September 30, 2020 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.